couchbaselabs/tuqtng/tutorial/content/slide-50.md

 ## Listing friends

 To compute local leaderboards, you might want to join a player's blob with their friends blob.
 This N1QL query shows you how to do that.

 <pre id="example">
 SELECT jungleville.level, friends
 FROM jungleville KEY "zid-jungle-0002"
-JOIN jungleville friends
+JOIN jungleville.friends
 	KEYS jungleville.friends
 </pre>